kanaverse/scran.js/README.md

 The [**scran.chan**](https://github.com/LTLA/scran.chan) R package and [**scran**](https://github.com/LTLA/scran-cli) executable are based on the same C++ libraries and allow the same analysis to be performed in different environments.

+## Changelog

+**0.1.0:**

+- Switched to `identities()` to keep track of the identities of the rows in the in-memory `ScranMatrix`.
+This is an improvement over `permutation()` as the `identities()` can naturally accommodate subsetting.

+**0.0.-:** First series of releases.
+Didn't keep track of all the changes here, so let's just treat these releases as prehistory.
+Check out the commit history for more details.